kylewalters18/diydi/README.md

   };
   ```

-  Define an interface with a single create method where the arguments match the user provided parameters
+  Define an interface with a single create method where the arguments match the caller provided parameters

   ```cpp
   class IDecorativeGreeterFactory {